pimcore/pimcore/doc/product-index-product-list.markdown

 ## 5 - Usage of product list
 The API for getting (and filtering, ...) products out of the product index are so called ProductLists.
-The all implement the interface ```OnlineShop_Framework_IProductList``` and need to be product index implementation specific.
+The all implement the interface ```\OnlineShop\Framework\IndexService\ProductList\IProductList``` and need to be product index implementation specific.
 Detailed method documentation is available in in-source documentation.
 For getting a ProdutList instance suitable for the product index implementation and filter for products see following code:
 ```php
 <?php